Kwadwo Nyanpon Aboagye

-Kwadwo Nyanpon Aboagye is a Ghanaian politician and a former member of the Seventh and Eighth Parliament of the Fourth Republic of Ghana.
+Kwadwo Nyanpon Aboagye (born 13 November 1950) is a Ghanaian politician and a former member of the Seventh and Eighth Parliament of the Fourth Republic of Ghana.
 He represented the Biakoye Constituency in the Oti Region on the ticket of the National Democratic Congress.
 In April 2022, he organized a free eye screening and surgery for the residents of Biakoye.

 Early life and education

 Aboagye hails from Apesokubi.
 He holds a B.S.C in Civil Engineering from the Kwame Nkrumah University of Science and Technology, a certificate in corporate governance from GIMPA.
 He is also a member of the Ghana Institute of Engineers and the Civil Institution of Engineers, U.K.